Near Urbana in Champaign County, Ohio — The American Midwest (Great Lakes)

 First Settler in Mad River Township, Champaign County, Ohio

 Erected 2005 by Mad River Township Trustees Westville United Methodist Church Champaign County Bicentennial Historical Marker Committee The Ohio Historical Society.
 (Marker Number 17- 11.)

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Harvey Haddix (approx. 1.8 miles away); Cedar Bog Nature Preserve (approx. 3.1 miles away); Xue, Bian, and Sun Memorial (approx. 4.1 miles away); Bailey and Barclay Halls / Johnny Appleseed (approx. 4.2 miles away); The Underground Railroad in Champaign County / Lewis Adams (approx. 4.3 miles away); Pennsylvania Railroad Depot (approx. 4.4 miles away); The Johnson Manufacturing Company (approx. 4.4 miles away); John Anderson Ward Farmstead / John Quincy Adams Ward & Edgar Melville Ward (approx. 4½ miles away).
+Harvey Haddix (approx. 1.8 miles away); Cedar Bog Nature Preserve (approx. 3.1 miles away); Xue, Bian, and Sun Memorial (approx. 4.1 miles away); Bailey and Barclay Halls / Johnny Appleseed (approx. 4.2 miles away); The Underground Railroad in Champaign County / Lewis Adams (approx. 4.3 miles away); Pennsylvania Railroad Depot (approx. 4.4 miles away); John Anderson Ward Farmstead / John Quincy Adams Ward & Edgar Melville Ward (approx. 4½ miles away); Mad River and Lake Erie Railroad (approx. 4½ miles away).
 Touch for a list and map of all markers in Urbana.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 25, 2015, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 257 times since then and 60 times this year.
+It was originally submitted on July 25, 2015, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 526 times since then and 7 times this year.
 Photos: 1, 2, 3, 4, 5, 6, 7. submitted on July 25, 2015, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.